2019 Wastewater Rate Adjustment

 February 8, 2019 - 2019 Wastewater rate study made available.
 (Completed)

 February 20, 2019 - The rate study is introduced at the City Council meeting and general policy direction is provided.
 (Completed)

 February 25, 2019 - Public meeting to review rate study with community members, answer questions, receive feedback.
 (Completed)

 March 6, 2019 - Staff to return to City Council with any proposed changes from February 20th meeting, and present any feedback received from the February 25th public meeting.
 Council is expected to finalize the proposed rates at this meeting, and direct staff to commence Proposition 218 noticing and setting May 1st as the Public Hearing for adoption of rates.(Completed)

-March 11, 2019 - Staff will initiate Proposition 218 noticing and commence the 45-day protest period.
+March 11, 2019 - Staff will initiate Proposition 218 noticing during this week and commence the 45-day protest period.
+(Completed)

-May 1, 2019 - Public Hearing - City Council will review Proposition 218 comments, conduct public hearing and adopt rates.
+May 1, 2019 - Public Hearing - City Council will review Proposition 218 protests, conduct public hearing, and consider adoption of rates.

 July 1, 2019 - New adopted rates go into effect.